Flag of the European Union EU Clinical Trials Register Help

 Notes

-[3] - An ANCOVA model including treatment, baseline pruritus score at AM and PM, PFIC type, and age category was used for treatment comparisons.
+[1] - Analysis of Covariance (ANCOVA) model including treatment, baseline pruritus score at AM and PM, PFIC type, and age category was used for treatment comparisons.
 A pooled analysis for the closed testing procedure was applied to control multiplicity.
-The one-sided adjusted p-value for an individual dose was calculated as the maximum value of the unadjusted p-value for the pooled analysis and the unadjusted p-value for the individual doses.
-One-sided adjusted p-value was reported.
+The 1-sided adjusted p-value for an individual dose was calculated as the maximum value of the unadjusted p-value for the pooled analysis and the unadjusted p-value for the individual doses.
+1-sided adjusted p-value was reported.

 Statistical analysis title